Challenges: 2022 Wildland Fire National Leadership Campaign - Learning in the Wildland Fire Service

-The theme for the 2020 Wildland Fire Leadership Campaign is “Command Presence: Do you know who you are?”
+The theme for the 2022 Wildland Fire Leadership Campaign is “Learning in the Wildland Fire Service.”

 The campaign is an opportunity for personnel at the local level - whether collectively or through self-development - to focus on leadership development activities relating to the national campaign theme.